stackrox/actions/release/scan-image-vulnerabilities/README.md

 # Scan Image Vulnerabilities

-Scan a container image on quay.io for vulnerabilities using `roxctl image scan` and fail if fixable critical or important vulnerabilities are found.
+Scan a container image in Quay.io for vulnerabilities using `roxctl image scan` and fail if fixable critical or important vulnerabilities are found.

-This action waits for an image to be available on Quay.io, scans it using roxctl, and generates a detailed vulnerability report in the GitHub step summary, while making the raw report available as JSON in the workspace as `scan-result.json`.
+This action waits for an image to be available in Quay.io, scans it using roxctl, and generates a detailed vulnerability report in the GitHub step summary, while making the raw report available as JSON in the workspace as `scan-result.json`.

 ## Required permissions